enigmasys/cli-docs/deployment/overview.rst

 Release Notes
-v0.1.0 : Bootcamp release August 2023 of the UDCP CLI Download path for LEAP_CLI.jar from : `Download https://github.com/enigmasys/enigma/releases/`_
+v0.1.0 : Bootcamp release August 2023 of the UDCP CLI Download path for LEAP_CLI.jar from : `Download From the Github Page: <https://github.com/enigmasys/enigma/releases/>`_